Sammmy1036/PSU-Generic-Parser/README.md

 - **PSU Generic Parser**: A general-purpose research and editing tool focused on individual files.
 - **PSULib**: Core DLL containing all file format classes.

+## New Features

+- Now reads/extracts archives which are identified as ADX instead of being read as null
+- Now provides hints which will display if a file cannot be open and provides possible resolution
+- PSULib now supports raw byte reads

+## Bug Fixes

+- Fixes OutOfMemoryException error (Now allows opening/exporting of large files)
+- Fixes Application Not Responding when clicking large files in the tree view
+- Fixes export from folder to now correctly extract all hashed files
+- Fixes application and dialogue boxes not launching center screen

+## Updates

+- .NET framework moved to 4.8
+- C# language moved to 12.0

 ## How to Use the PSU Generic Parser

 Phantasy Star Universe stores most game data inside the **DATA** folder.